y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 Using the ROS2 odometry to keep the car localizing on the place corresponding to the loacation of the pre-loaded map.

 This might be not precise enough due to some reasons.
-E.g.: miss alignment.
+E.g.: misalignment.

 Our car has this issue that when the car goes forward without steering, the car turns left by itself.